SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 </div>

 ## What does it mean to program
-To program means to give instructions to the computer, for example *play a certain sound*, *print something on the screen* or *multiply two numbers*.
-When there's a series of commands, we have a computer program (script).
+To program means to give instructions to the computer, for example, *play a certain sound*, *print something on the screen* or *multiply two numbers*.
+When there is a series of commands, we have a computer program (script).
 The computer program's text is called **program code** (**source code** or **just code**).

 ## Computer programs
-**Computer programs** represent **series of commands** written in a particular **programming language**, like Python, C#, Java, JavaScript, Ruby, PHP, C, C++, Go etc. In order to write commands, we need to be familiar with the **syntax and semantics of the language** we'll be using, in our case – **Java**.
-In this book we'll cover programming in general, as well as Python's particular syntax and semantics.
-We'll examine each step of writing code, starting with the simplest and eventually reaching more complex programming constructs.
+**Computer programs** represent **series of commands** written in a particular **programming language**, like Python, C#, Java, JavaScript, Ruby, PHP, C, C++, Go, etc. To write commands, we need to be familiar with the **syntax and semantics of the language** we'll be using, in our case – **Java**.
+In this book we will cover programming in general, as well as Python's particular syntax and semantics.
+We will examine each step of writing code, starting with the simplest and eventually reaching more complex programming constructs.

 ### Algorithms
 Computer programs usually execute some sort of algorithm. **Algorithms** are series of steps used to complete a task and achieve an expected result - something like a recipe.
-For example, if we need to fry some eggs, we follow a certain recipe (algorithm): we heat some oil in a pan, then we break the eggs, we wait until they're cooked, and finally move the pan away from the heat.
-Similarly, in programming, **computer programs execute algorithms** – series of commands needed to complete a certain task.
-If we want to print a series of numbers in ascending order, for example, we need an algorithm.
+For example, if we need to fry some eggs, we follow a specific recipe (algorithm): we heat some oil in a pan, then we break the eggs, we wait until they are cooked, and finally, move the pan away from the heat.
+Similarly, in programming, **computer programs execute algorithms** – series of commands needed to complete a specific task, for example, if we want to print a series of numbers in ascending order, we need an algorithm.
 It will go through all the numbers, find the smallest one and print it, then go through the rest of them and do the same until there are no more numbers left.

-To make creating programs, writing program code (commands), executing it and other operations that have to do with programming more convenient, we need a **development environment** (IDE) like **IntelliJ**.
+To make creating programs, writing program code (commands), executing it, and other operations that have to do with programming more convenient, we need a **development environment** (IDE) like **IntelliJ**.

-### Programming languages, compilers, interpeters and environments for development
+### Programming languages, compilers, interpreters, and environments for development
-**Programming languages** are an artificial languages (syntax for expression), designed to **issue commands** which we expect the computer to read, process and execute.
-With the help of programming languages we write series of commands (**programs**) which **tell the computer what to do**.
+**Programming languages** are artificial languages (syntax for expression), designed to **issue commands** which we expect the computer to read, process, and execute.
+With the help of programming languages, we write series of commands (**programs**) which **tell the computer what to do**.
 Execution of computer programs can be achieved by using either a **compiler** or an **interpreter**.

 **The compiler** translates code from a programming language into **machine code** and for each construct (command) in the code, it chooses an appropriate, predefined fragment of machine code while simultaneously checking the program's text for **errors**.
 Together, all the compiled fragments represent the original program translated in machine code, exactly how the computer's microprocessor is expecting it.
-After it's been complied, the program can be directly executed by the microprocessor in cooperation with the operation system.
+After it's been compiled, the program can be directly executed by the microprocessor in cooperation with the operating system.
 Compiled programming languages **compile the program** before executing it and find syntactic errors (incorrect commands) during compile time.
-Languages like C++, C#, Java, Swift and Go work with compilers.
+Languages like C++, C#, Java, Swift, and Go work with compilers.

-Some programming languages don't use a compiler, but are **directly interpreted** by specialized software called an interpreter. **The interpreter** is a **program that executes programs**, written in some programming language.
-It executes the program's commands in sequence, and understands not only single commands and series of commands, but also other language constructs (checks, iterations, functions etc.).
-PHP, Python and JavaScript are languages that work with an interpreter and are executed without the need to be compiled.
-Due to lack of preliminary compilation, **interpreted languages' errors are found during run time**, after the program has already started working.
+Some programming languages don't use a compiler but are **directly interpreted** by specialized software called an interpreter. **The interpreter** is a **program that executes programs**, written in some programming language.
+It executes the program's commands in sequence and understands not only single commands and series of commands but also other language constructs (checks, iterations, functions, etc.).
+PHP, Python, and JavaScript are languages that work with an interpreter and are executed without the need to be compiled.
+Due to lack of preliminary compilation, **interpreted languages' errors are found during run time** after the program has already started working.

 **The development environment** (Integrated Development Environment – **IDE**) combines traditional instruments for software development.
 In the development environment we write code, compile and execute programs.
 Development environments incorporate a **text editor** for writing code, a **programming language**, a **compiler** or **interpreter**, an **execution environment** where our program is executed, a **debugger** which traces our program and looks for errors, **instruments for design and user interface** as well as other instruments and add-ons.